 Several strategically located Academy building exteriors are outfitted with Point, Tilt, and Zoom (PTZ) cameras.
 Camera feed is monitored in the DPS Command and Control Center.
 The PTZ cameras have a playback capability that permits DPS to conduct forensic screening.
-The Academy plans to add additional external surveillance cameras in Academic Year 2015-2016 to provide coverage for areas where the campus is vulnerable to intrusion, such as the Waterfront.
+The Academy plans to add additional external surveillance cameras to provide coverage for areas where the campus is vulnerable to intrusion, such as the Waterfront.

 The Academy campus is equipped with Blue Light Emergency Call Boxes in some of the Academy's more remote locations, providing students with quick access to help when they are outside the central campus area.
 At the press of a button, the call boxes initiate a video/audio call to the Command and Control Center.
 The Command and Control Center is operated 24 hours a day, seven days a week.
-The Academy plans to expand the use of call boxes in Academic

-Year 2015-2016, by adding them to all elevators and to the pool, cardio and weight rooms in O'Hara Hall.
+This year, the Academy expanded the capability of call boxes by adding them to all elevators and to the pool, cardio and weight rooms in O'Hara Hall.